mariiamel/react-mood-tracker/steps.md

 * talk about synthetic events as apart of the virtual DOM
   * how they trigger the virtual DOM to rerender
   * how they are similar to DOM events
-  * How thay are different
+  * How they are different
   * Common ones:
     * onClick - buttons
     * onChange - text inputs